space-ultra/spaceplusultra/README.md

 I am the co-founder of **[space+ultra](https://spaceplusultra.com)** — a Berlin-based software developer, consultant, and agency with a strong background in urban technology.

-🌟 **My Focus**: I am committed to crafting innovative and sustainable digital solutions that address complex challenges with precision and a data-driven mindset.
+🌟 **My Focus**: As a Lead Product Manager I am committed to crafting innovative and sustainable digital solutions that address complex challenges with precision and a data-driven mindset.

 ---